 There’s a disconnect in the nonprofit world.
 I read countless articles about technology and its powerful applications for the nonprofit sector, but their coverage of the critical interface between technology and communications strategies is rare.
 That’s a serious gap.

-What’s happened, in my opinion, is that many of us shy away from technology.
+In my opinion, what’s happened is that many of us shy away from technology.
 By leaving tech decisions to the IT department rather than schooling ourselves on these opportunities, we limit the impact of our communications strategies.

 My advice is to learn what tech tools can strengthen your nonprofit’s communications strategies and what choices you have.
 If you have an IT team or consultant, ask them to dig into the details.
 But get to know the basics yourself.
-That way, you’ll make sure you get the right tool, and you’ll get the most out of it.
+That way, you’ll ensure you get the right tool and get the most out of it.

 1. Improve how you gather personal information and email addresses from stakeholders.

-Tip: Think more like a business in terms of figuring out the sources of these leads.
+Tip: Think more like a business when figuring out the sources of these leads.
 You want more of them.

 READ MORE :

-Tip: Ask for an email address when your web users request a PDF download.
+Tip: Ask for an email address when web users request a PDF download.

 Benefit: You’ll learn more about how various outreach techniques are working to validate (or not) marketing expenses and impact.